mtlynch/mtlynch.io/content/posts/resurrecting-3/index.md

 ---
-title: 'Resurrecting a Dead Library: Part Three - Rehabilitation'
+title: "Resurrecting a Dead Library: Part Three - Rehabilitation"
 tags:
   - zestful
   - refactoring
   - ingredient-phrase-tagger
   - ingredient parsing
   - docker
   - coveralls
   - coverage
+description:
-description: How I used safe techniques to refactor a legacy codebase and minimize the risk of regressions
+  How I used safe techniques to refactor a legacy codebase and minimize the risk of regressions
-date: '2018-08-20'
+date: "2018-08-20"
 images:
   - resurrecting-3/cover.jpg
 ---

 I love refactoring.
 Nothing satisfies me more than untangling spaghetti code to reveal its underlying logic in a clear, intuitive way.